Frequently Asked Questions

 Yes!
 The Sacrament of Reconciliation will be available during the Eucharistic Congress and can be heard in English, Spanish and other languages.
 Elderly and those with special needs will also be accommodated.
 For more details, see the Confessions schedule.
 Confessions time on Friday will be from 8:00 p.m. – 9:30 p.m.
 Friday confessions are at the east area only.

-Confessions on Saturday are heard at the south area in English and Spanish only and at the east area in English and Spanish.
-In addition, the east area will offer other available languages and assistance for people with special needs, from 12 noon until 3:30 pm.
+Confessions on Saturday are heard at the south area in English and Spanish only.
+Priests in the east area will offer confession in English and Spanish as well as other languages and assistance for people with special needs, from noon until 3:30 p.m.

 People are allowed to bring service animals, but pets are not allowed and cannot be left in cars or in the parking lot.

 Yes, wheelchairs are available by asking a greeter in the North Lobby at the “WELCOME” sign.
 A valid ID is required.